punchagan/statiki/README.md

 1. Allow repos in organizations
 1. Allow user/organization pages
+1. Allow plugin and theme installation
+1. Fix RSS issues when deploying to subdirs or work around it
 1. Clean-up the README added to the sites.
 Add a build status on the README!
 1. See if Travis signup can be automated.
 1. Check timezone related issues?
 For now, enable FUTURE_IS_NOW!